Tutorial: Configure 8x8 for automatic user provisioning

 Set the Provisioning Mode to Automatic.

-Under the Admin Credentials section, copy the 8x8 URL from Configuration Manager into Tenant URL.
-Copy the 8x8 API Token from Configuration Manager into Secret Token.
+Under the Admin Credentials section, copy the 8x8 URL from Admin Console into Tenant URL.
+Copy the 8x8 API Token from Admin Console into Secret Token.
 Click Test Connection to ensure Azure AD can connect to 8x8.
 If the connection fails, ensure your 8x8 account has Admin permissions and try again.

 In the Notification Email field, enter the email address of a person or group who should receive the provisioning error notifications and select the Send an email notification when a failure occurs check box.